 If you go out, you'll have fun.

-Be careful - I know the first half looks like the present simple, but it's talking about the future.
+Careful!
+The first half looks like the present simple, but it's a possibility in the future.

 We often use this form to make promises or threats, or to negotiate.

 I'll buy you a present if I go on holiday. (promise)